 Melissa Spiccia (b.1977, Australia) is based in London and works across the mediums of photography and poetry.

-Originally trained as a dancer in Australia and Monaco, Melissa began her career as a ballerina in Germany and later as a contemporary dance artist in London.
+Trained as a dancer in Australia and Monaco, Melissa began her career as a ballerina in Germany and later as a contemporary dance artist in London.

 In 2015 Melissa began to shift her focus into photography.
 In 2016 she won the Life Framer Photography Prize in the Human Body category.
 The work went on to be exhibited in New York, Tokyo and Rome in 2017.
-Her photography has been featured in group exhibitions, in print and shortlisted for several awards including in 2018 a finalist in the Bowness Photography Prize by Monash Gallery of Art in Australia.
+Her photography has been commissioned, featured in group exhibitions, in print and shortlisted for several awards including in 2018 a finalist in the Bowness Photography Prize by Monash Gallery of Art in Australia.